autolab/Autolab/hello/README.md

 Contains the "hello, world" example an autograded lab.
-Referenced by the [[Guide for Lab Authors]].
+Referenced by the Guide for Lab Authors on the Autolab wiki.